Dice: Unicode representation

 Using Unicode characters, the faces can be shown in text using the range U+2680 to U+2685 or using decimal ⚀ to ⚅, and the emoji using U+1F3B2 or 🎲 from the Miscellaneous Symbols and Pictographs block.

 Loaded dice

-A loaded, weighted, cheat, or crooked die is one that has been tampered with so that it will land with a specific side facing upwards more often or less often than a fair die would.
+A loaded, weighted, cheat, or crooked die is one that has been tampered with so that it lands with a specific side facing upward more often or less often than a fair die would.
 There are several methods for making loaded dice, including rounded faces, off-square faces, and weights.
 Casinos and gambling halls frequently use transparent cellulose acetate dice, as tampering is easier to detect than with opaque dice.

 Variants

 Polyhedral dice

 A typical set of polyhedral dice in various colors.
 They consist of the five Platonic solids, along with a ten-sided die that is also used for generating percentages.

 Various shapes such as two-sided or four-sided dice are documented in archaeological findings; for example, from Ancient Egypt and the Middle East.
 While the cubical six-sided die became the most common type in many parts of the world, other shapes were always known, like 20-sided dice in Ptolemaic and Roman times.

 The modern tradition of using sets of polyhedral dice started around the end of the 1960s when non-cubical dice became popular among players of wargames, and since have been employed extensively in role-playing games and trading card games.
 Dice using both the numerals 6 and 9, which are reciprocally symmetric through rotation, typically distinguish them with a dot or underline.

 Some twenty-sided dice have a different arrangement used for the purpose of keeping track of an integer that counts down, such as health points.
 These spindown dice are arranged such that adjacent integers appear on adjacent faces, allowing the user to easily find the next lower number.
 They are commonly used with collectible card games.